vianna-research/website/pages/01_workgroups/nogueira/staff/daniel.md

 **Research and Interests**

 * Electric-acoustic stimulation (EAS)
-* Auditory masking, computational modeling
+* Auditory masking
+* Psychoacoustic and electrophysiologic measures in CI subjects
+* Computational modeling - models of the auditory periphery
 * Auditory nerve fiber discharges driven by acoustic or electric stimulation
-* Models of the auditory periphery

 ---
 ### Funding: